What Is a Crypto Wallet?

 If you download the whole blockchain with your wallet and “repeat the experiment for yourself”, you’ll run a full-node client.
 If somebody else keeps the blockchain on their side for you, you’ll just “read” about the experiment and keep it lightweight.

-The first bitcoin wallet was a full-node client developed by Satoshi Nakamoto himself, the legendary psyedunmous creator of Bitcoin and blockchain.
+The first bitcoin wallet was a full-node client developed by Satoshi Nakamoto himself, the legendary pseudonymous creator of Bitcoin and blockchain.
 It’s called Bitcoin Core, and, as Florence + The Machine sings, “has a heavy heart to carry”, namely, 320.76 GB, so yes, it’s not a mainstream kind of product.

 However, it still exists, and if you own it, you don’t simply own a wallet, you are a verifier who takes part in the global process of money decentralization 24/7.
-You can mine crypto if you add to your setup super-powerful mining rigs, you approve blocks and transactions, plus, no-one can really trick you into accepting fabricated transactions.
+You can mine crypto if you add to your setup super-powerful mining rigs, you approve blocks and transactions, plus, no one can really trick you into accepting fabricated transactions.

-Mostly, people use lightweight wallets, though, such as Electrum, Exodus and Mycelium.
-A thin client connects to the bitcoin peer-to-peer (P2P) network but doesn’t fully validate transactions or blocks.
+Mostly, people use lightweight wallets, though, such as Electrum, Exodus, and Mycelium.
+A thin client connects to the Bitcoin peer-to-peer (P2P) network but doesn’t fully validate transactions or blocks.
 If you use lightweight/thin clients, you use the third-party software that helps you interact with the initial blockchain from time to time.

-Storing your digital assets are relatively convenient with a thin wallet.
+Storing your digital assets is relatively convenient with a thin wallet.
 You don’t have to download all the blockchain to your computer, you don’t have to update the client all the time.
 Besides, thin wallets like Electrum let you keep your private keys, provide you with anonymity and guarantee a backup.